SAKryukov/generic-state-machine/docs/index.md

 <span class="keyword highlighter">public</span> <span class="keyword highlighter">class</span> <span class="_custom-word_ highlighter">NotAnAlphabetElementAttribute</span> : ExcludeAttribute {}
 ~~~

-Formally, these attrubutes can be used interchangeably.
-They are made different only for the clarity
-of the terms "state" and "alphabets".
-SA???
+Formally, these attrubutes can be used interchangeably and applied to any enumeration-member public fields.
+They are made different only for the clarity of the terms "state" and "alphabets".
+The effect of these attributes is the same: the members marked with one of these attributes are skipped when building a set of states of an alphabet.

 Example: